mysociety/shineyoureye/_posts/2016-06-03-senator-buruji-withdraws-suit-against-young-man.md

 Following enquiries from the defence lawyer, Barr.
 Umoh, the following were revealed:

-- The person who allegedly made defamatory statements on Whatsapp platform is different from who was sued
+- The person who allegedly made defamatory statements on the Whatsapp platform is different from who was sued

 - This is most likely as a result of ‘beef’ on the part of the senator’s media aide